Parking in St. Augustine

 City Street and Lot Parking

 We all know people who pride themselves on always being able to find a parking spot within a few steps of their destination.
 The annoying thing about those people is that they usually come through on their promise.
-But for those of us who are still circling the block, there’s still hope, and some facts you need to know about parking on the street in St. Augustine.
+But for those of us who are still circling the block, there’s hope, and some facts you need to know about parking on the street in St. Augustine.

 The city of St. Augustine provides a mix of street parking and lot parking with pay stations.
 The parking meters have been phased out and consolidated into area pay stations quite close to any parking spot.
 All official city parking areas are designated with the city crest on the individual parking zone signage or on the pay station.